Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 -   Serialization: Django Rest Framework provides powerful serialization capabilities

-### Django Rest Framework
+### API Root

-This is the Django Rest Framework API Root page; you can see all the endpoints from the application.
+This is the API Root page; you can see all the endpoints from the application.

 ![Table Description automatically
-generated](./images/thesis/media/image14.png){width="5.905555555555556in"
+generated](./docs/images/thesis/media/image14.png){width="5.905555555555556in"
 height="2.29375in"}

-Figure 12: Django Rest Framework API Root
+Figure : Django Rest Framework API Root

 The two of the most interesting endpoints would be parking-lots and
 parking-lot-monitors:

+### Parking Lots

+Say something

-![Graphical user interface, text, application Description automatically generated](./images/thesis/media/image15.png){width="5.905555555555556in" height="4.209722222222222in"}
+![Graphical user interface, text, application Description automatically generated](./docs/images/thesis/media/image15.png){width="5.905555555555556in" height="4.209722222222222in"}

-Figure 13: Parking Lot List
+Figure : Parking Lot List

+### Parking Lot Monitors

+Say about

-![Graphical user interface, application, Word Description automatically generated](./images/thesis/media/image16.png){width="5.905555555555556in" height="4.06875in"}
+![Graphical user interface, application, Word Description automatically generated](./docs/images/thesis/media/image16.png){width="5.905555555555556in" height="4.06875in"}

-Figure 14: Parking Lot Monitor List
+Figure : Parking Lot Monitor List

-## Machine Learning / Artificial Intelligence (AI)

-Machine learning is a subset of artificial intelligence (AI) that uses algorithms to learn from data and make predictions.
-Machine learning is a key component of the application as it will be used to identify if a car parking space is free or busy.
-The machine learning algorithm will be trained using data collected from the sensors.
-The machine learning algorithm will then be used to identify if a car parking space is free or busy.
+### Parking Lot Monitor

+One

 # Implementation